Observational constraints on non-minimally coupled Galileon model

+in the flat space-time.
 The non relativistic model, based on the Galilean symmetry called as the ``Galileon'' \cite{Nesseris:2010pc}.
 It has been shown that \textit{there are only five field Lagrangians} ${\cal L}_i$ ($i=1,\cdots, 5$) which are invariant under the Galilean symmetry.
 Their discussion was based on the Minkowski background.
 The equation of the motion (EOM) derived from this action is second-order.
 Consequently, the model seems free from extra unphysical degenerated modes.
 The plan of this Paper is the following: In section II, we introduce our proposed model of non-minimal Galileon cosmology.
 In section III, we perform the statefinder and Om diagnostics on model.
 In section IV, we discuss the observational constraints on our model.
 In section V, we provide the Conclusion of our Paper.